azharumar/js-bootcamp/README.md

 - Learned the basics of markdown language.
 And this is a file created with the same.
 - Learned to push to git.
 - Configured Netlify.
+- Started the assignment on replicating VS Code landing Page and completed the header.